Introduction to Dawn Patrol

-Over the past thirty years, many historical wargames have come and gone, and quite a few have been forgotten, as well.
-There have been a few big sellers that have enjoyed great and lasting popularity, becoming “classics” in their own right, and deservedly so.
+Over the past fifty years, many historical wargames have come and gone, and quite a few have been forgotten, as well.
+Over the decades, there have been a few big sellers that have enjoyed great and lasting popularity, becoming “classics” in their own right — and deservedly so.
 There are a few other games that may have never enjoyed widespread notice or runaway sales, but which have nonetheless endured due to a particularly devoted following.
 The DAWN PATROL® game (originally entitled FIGHT IN THE SKIES) is certainly one of those.
-In fact, not only is the game still played despite being out of print for almost ten years (a situation that will hopefully be rectified with a new 8th Edition to be published in the future), but it also boasts its own club!
-The FIGHT IN THE SKIES Society, with over 100 members, dates back to 1969 — and its player magazine, the AERODROME (now a quarterly), has published more than 120 issues since that time.
+In fact, not only is the game still played despite being out of print since the mid-1980s (a situation that will hopefully be rectified with a new 8th Edition to be published in the future), but it also boasts its own club!
+The FIGHT IN THE SKIES Society, with over 100 members, dates back to 1969 — and its player magazine, the AERODROME (now a quarterly), has published more than 178 issues since that time.
 What is it about this amazing wargame that accounts for this remarkable record and the loyalty of its small but devoted following?
-As the game’s creator, I was asked to address this question and discuss the history of the game for the readers of MARS, and I hope you will find my story to be both interesting as well as illuminating.

-In the mid-1970’s, the game’s early proponent, Gary Gygax, was soon to embark on a new venture, the formation of Tactical Studies Rules — a partnership that eventually became TSR, Inc. After publishing a series of rules booklets for tabletop miniatures (including a medieval title called CHAINMAIL and its fantasy supplement which was the precursor of the DUNGEONS & DRAGONS® game), TSR was exploring the possibility of publishing boxed games as well.
+In the mid-1970’s, the game’s early proponent, Gary Gygax, embarked on a new venture, the formation of Tactical Studies Rules — a partnership that soon became TSR Hobbies, Inc. and ultimately TSR, Inc. After publishing a series of rules booklets for tabletop miniatures (including a medieval title called CHAINMAIL and its fantasy supplement which was the precursor of the DUNGEONS & DRAGONS® game), TSR was exploring the possibility of publishing boxed games as well.
 One of the early such releases was the new and expanded 5th Edition of FIGHT IN THE SKIES, featuring a striking sky-blue box with artwork by aviation artist R. “Andy” Anderson, which was released in early 1976.
-The fledgling company was short on funds for such a major project, so more than half a dozen of the game’s loyal players floated a production loan to TSR, which was repaid on the sale of the first 1000 copies — once again, a remarkable testimonial to their love of the game and a remarkable show of support for this new publishing effort.
+The fledgling company was short on funds for such a major project, so more than half a dozen of the game’s loyal players floated a production loan to TSR, which was repaid on the sale of the first 1000 copies — once again, a remarkable testimony to their love of the game and a remarkable show of support for this new publishing effort.

 In 1982, TSR decided to upgrade the game further and re-release it with more of a role-playing emphasis, giving it a new and more “saleable” title: DAWN PATROL®.
 With expanded rules and a new box featuring a painting by aviation artist Mike Hagel, the new version was very well received, and sales peaked at over 20,000 copies sold in 1983.
-Several years later, when TSR made the decision to abandon its historical games (including the SPI line purchased in the early 1980’s), the DAWN PATROL® game went out of print, though copies could still be obtained through TSR’s mail order outlet until relatively recently.
-Fortunately, DAWN PATROL games are seen fairly regularly at used game outlets and convention auctions, so obtaining a copy at the current time is not too difficult or costly.
+Several years later, when TSR made the decision to abandon its historical games (including the SPI line purchased in the early 1980’s), the DAWN PATROL® game went out of print, though copies could still be obtained through TSR’s mail order outlet for several years.
+Fortunately, DAWN PATROL games are seen fairly regularly at used game outlets, convention auctions and can be found online, so obtaining a copy is not too difficult or costly.
 And the good news is that preparation for a new, expanded and deluxe 8th Edition is currently underway, with publication sometime in the next several years.
 New rules, additional aircraft, new charts, and other various refinements are being formulated and tested at the current time, and players are excited about what is coming as they see it step by step in the AERODROME.